 IEEE Fellow, Prof. David Zhang, Chinese University of Hong Kong (Shenzhen), China

 David Zhang graduated in Computer Science from Peking University.
-He received his MSc in 1982 and his PhD in 1985 in Computer Science from the Harbin Institute of Technology (HIT), respectively.
+He received his MSc in 1982 and his PhD in 1985 in both Computer Science from the Harbin Institute of Technology (HIT), respectively.
 From 1986 to 1988 he was a Postdoctoral Fellow at Tsinghua University and then an Associate Professor at the Academia Sinica, Beijing.
 In 1994 he received his second PhD in Electrical and Computer Engineering from the University of Waterloo, Ontario, Canada.
-He is a Chair Professor since 2005 and currently an Emeritus Professor at the Hong Kong Polytechnic University.
-He is Founder and Editor-in-Chief, International Journal of Image and Graphics (IJIG); Founder and Series Editor, Springer International Series on Biometrics (KISB); Organizer, the 1st International Conference on Biometrics Authentication (ICBA); Associate Editor of more than ten international journals including IEEE Transactions and so on.
+He has been a Chair Professor at the Hong Kong Polytechnic University where he is the Founding Director of Biometrics Research Centre (UGC/CRC) supported by the Hong Kong SAR Government since 2005.
+Currently he is Presidential Chair Professor in Chinese University of Hong Kong (Shenzhen).
+He also serves as Visiting Chair Professor in Tsinghua University and HIT, and Adjunct Professor in Shanghai Jiao Tong University, Peking University, National University of Defense Technology and the University of Waterloo.
+He is both Founder and Editor-in-Chief, International Journal of Image & Graphics (IJIG) (http://www.worldscinet.com/ijig/ijig.shtml) and Springer International Series on Biometrics (KISB)(http://www.springer.com/series/6191); Organizer, the first International Conference on Biometrics Authentication (ICBA); and Associate Editor of more than ten international journals including IEEE Transactions and so on.
+Over past 30 years, he has been working on pattern recognition, image processing and biometrics, where many research results have been awarded and some created directions, including palmprint recognition, computerized TCM and facial beauty analysis, are famous in the world.
 So far, he has published over 20 monographs, 400 international journal papers and 40 patents from USA/Japan/HK/China.
-According to Google Scholar, his papers have got over 49,000 citations and H-index is 99.
-He was listed as a Highly Cited Researcher in 2014, 2015, 2016 and 2017, respectively.
+He has been continuously listed as a Highly Cited Researchers in Engineering by Clarivate Analytics (formerly known as Thomson Reuters) in 2014, 2015, 2016, 2017 and 2018, respectively(http://highlycited.com).
+He is also ranked about 80 with H-Index 107 at Top 1000 Scientists for international Computer Science and Electronics(http://www.guide2research.com/scientists).
 Professor Zhang is a Croucher Senior Research Fellow, Distinguished Speaker of the IEEE Computer Society, and a Fellow of both IEEE and IAPR.

-Fellow of IEEE, Prof. Lingyang Song, Peking University, Beijing, China
+Fellow of IEEE, Prof. Xiaolin Wu, McMaster University, Canada

 Prof. Jimmy Liu Jiang joined Chinese Academy of Sciencesin March 2016 through the China“Thousand Talent Program”.
 He graduated from the University of Science and Technology of China with a computer engineering bachelor degree, and obtained his Master and Ph.D degrees from the National University of Singapore majoring in Computer Science.Jimmy is currently holding the position of an Honorary Professor in Dundee University and is an adjunct principle research scientist in the Singapore National Eye Research Institute.
 Jimmy has served many years in IEEE EMBS (Engineering in Medicine and Biology Society) society, and was the 2014 chairman of the IEEE EMBS society of Singapore.